Paul, Green help Rockets rout Timberwolves 102-82 in Game 2 - Philly

-HOUSTON (AP) - Chris Paul had 27 points and Gerald Green came off the bench to score 21 as the Houston Rockets used a huge second quarter to cruise to a 102-82 win over the Minnesota Timberwolves on Wednesday night that gave them a 2-0 lead in the first-round playoff series.
+Paul had 27 points and Gerald Green came off the bench to score a playoff career-high 21 as the Rockets used a huge second quarter to cruise to a 102-82 win over the Minnesota Timberwolves on Wednesday night that gave them a 2-0 lead in the first-round playoff series.

-Houston fell behind early, but went on top for good with a 37-point second quarter, powered by four 3-pointers from Green, and the Wolves didn't threaten again.

-The top-seeded Rockets won the opener by three behind a 44-point performance from James Harden on a night when most of the team struggled offensively.
-Things were much different on Wednesday when Harden had just 12 points as one of four Rockets who finished in double figures.

-Minnesota's Karl-Anthony Towns had another disappointing game, scoring all of his five points in the first quarter, after being criticized for finishing with eight in the series opener.
-The All-Star big man went to the bench with about seven minutes left in the third quarter and didn't return.
-Jamal Crawford scored 16 points for the eighth-seeded Timberwolves, who are in the playoffs for the first time since 2004.

-Harden said Tuesday that he knew Paul would have a big Game 2 after the nine-time All-Star scored 14 points and tied a season high with six turnovers in the first game.
-Early on, it was clear that Harden was right, as Paul had 15 points, three assists, two steals and a block by halftime.
+Paul, a nine-time All-Star, scored 14 points and tied a season high with six turnovers in the first game.
+Early on, it was clear that Paul wouldn't struggle again as he had 15 points, three assists, two steals and a block by halftime.

 Paul, who joined the Rockets in an offseason trade from the Clippers, finished with eight assists and three steals.